-Report of the Statutory Auditor to the General Meeting
+Report of the Statutory Auditor

-of Nestlé S.A., Cham & Vevey
+To the General Meeting of Nestlé S.A., Cham & Vevey.

-We have audited the accompanying compensation report dated 17 February 2016 of Nestlé S.A. for the year ended 31 December 2015.
+We have audited the accompanying compensation report of Nestlé S.A. for the year ended 31 December 2016.
 The audit was limited to the information according to articles 14 to 16 of the Ordinance against Excessive compensation in Stock Exchange Listed Companies contained in the sections highlighted with a blue bar at left on pages 32 to 44 of the compensation report.